Artists stop following Leo Dias on social media after exposure of the case of actress Klara Castanho

 The singer Pocah even mocked the journalist in the comments of a publication: “Fortunately, I didn’t even follow”.

-On Instagram, the journalist admitted to being wrong to publicize the case of the actresswho was the victim of a rape, became pregnant and made the decision to put the baby up for adoption: “I didn’t know all the facts.
-I didn’t know she had been a victim of rape.
+On Instagram, the journalist admitted to being wrong to publicize the case of the actresswho was the victim of a rape, became pregnant and made the decision to give the baby up for adoption: “I had no idea of all the facts.
+I didn’t know that she had been a victim of rape.
 Klara answered me a few hours later. talk over the phone.
-The post I made reporting the birth of the child and adoption followed the letter that Klara wrote about everything that had happened.
+The post I made reporting the child’s birth and adoption followed the letter Klara wrote about everything she had gone through.
 She was cowardly exposed.
-I am aware of this I was wrong to publish any line in this regard”.
+I am aware of that.
+I was wrong to publish any line in this regard.”

-Leo also apologized to the actress in the publication: “Despite my proximity to the fact, I recognize that I have no idea of the pain of this woman.
-And, for that, I sincerely apologize to Klara”.
+Leo also apologized to the actress in the publication: “Despite my proximity to the fact, I recognize that I have no idea of this woman’s pain.
+And, for that, I sincerely ask Klara for forgiveness”.